MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/observed-matched-people.md

 - Tracking a person’s movement, for example,  in law enforcement for more efficiency when analyzing an accident or crime.
 - Improving efficiency by deep searching for matched people in organizational archives for insight on specific celebrities, for example when creating promos and trailers.
 - Improved efficiency when creating feature stories, for example, searching for people wearing a red shirt in the archives of a football game at a News or Sports agency.
+- Create a summary out of a long video, like court evidence of a specific person’s appearance in a video, using the same detected person’s ID.
+- Learn and analyze trends over time, for example—how customers move across aisles in a shopping mall or how much time they spend in checkout lines.

 [!INCLUDE [get insights with the web portal](get-insights-web-portal.md)] [!INCLUDE [get insights with the API](get-insights-api.md)]